lwidm/nixos/README.md

 ```

 ### dgpu
-to use deticated graphics (on Laptops with both integrated and deticated graphics) either start the system with the dgpu specialisation from the boot menu ore prepend the game executable with `nvidia-offload <executable>` (this can be done in the steam settings)
+to use dedicated graphics (on Laptops with both integrated and dedicated graphics) either start the system with the dgpu specialization from the boot menu ore prepend the game executable with `nvidia-offload <executable>` (this can be done in the steam settings)

 ## mounting ntfs drives
 first enable the ntfs.nix modules in `configuration.nix`